kossoski/kossoski.github.io/_pages/cv.md

   * 2023 &nbsp; Local organizer of the [Workshop on Excited-State Methods](https://pfloos.github.io/PTEROSOR_midterm_workshop/), Toulouse, France

 * **Peer-review** \
-  [48 reports](https://orcid.org/0000-0002-1627-7093) for 13 peer-reviewed scientific journals:
+  [49 reports](https://orcid.org/0000-0002-1627-7093) for 13 peer-reviewed scientific journals:
+  * Physical Review A
+  * Physical Chemistry Chemical Physics
+  * Journal of Chemical Theory and Computation
+  * Journal of Physics B: Atomic, Molecular, and Optical Physics
+  * The Journal of Chemical Physics
+  * The European Physical Journal D
   * The Journal of Physical Chemistry Letters
-  * Journal of Chemical Theory and Computation
-  * Journal of Chemical Physics
-  * Physical Chemistry Chemical Physics
-  * Physical Review A
   * Physica Scripta
   * Nature Communications
+  * Journal of Electron Spectroscopy and Related Phenomena
   * International Journal of Molecular Sciences
-  * Journal of Physics B: Atomic, Molecular, and Optical Physics
-  * Journal of Electron Spectroscopy and Related Phenomena
-  * The European Physical Journal D
   * European Journal of Physics
   * Journal of Physics: Conference Series